nickjoodi/Deep-Learning-for-Knowledge-Graph-Completion/README.md

 ### 	MLP/ ~ A directory containing the code for the MLP model
 		MLP.ipynb:  			A Jupyter Notebook for building the MLP model (not functional yet) RunMLP.r:				Running MLP on R using RSNNS package MLP.rda:				The stored data (like .pkl) for runMLP.
 Not needed to use the script

+### 	ntn/ ~ A directory containing the code for the ntn model
+		ntn.py:  			        A tensor flow 1.3 implementation of the neural tensor network over a subset of the wikidata knowledge graph
+		img/:				        Evaluation metrics of the ntn model - ROC curve, Max - Margin Loss with respect to 							   the iteration, TSNE plots of the word vectors before and after training the model
+		MLP.rda:				The stored data (like .pkl) for runMLP.
+Not needed to use the script